lunifera/lunifera-xtext-runtimebuilder/README.md

 lunifera-xtext-runtimebuilder
 =============================

-A runtime builder for OSGi environments
+A runtime builder for OSGi environments.